 In the Winter keep cozy with a good book on a spa getaway at Elm Hurst Inn.
-You can also keep warm when visiting local breweries, cheese farms, restaurants and museums.
+You can also keep warm when visiting local breweries, cheese farms, restaurants, museums and Nordic Spa.

 In the Spring visit Woodstock to attend the annual Jakeman’s Pancake Breakfast, Big Cheese Days, Oxford County Pride and Wienerfest.